kedacore/keda-docs/content/docs/2.3/scalers/azure-pipelines.md

 **Personal Access Token Authentication:**

-- `organizationURL` - The Azure DevOps organization
+- `organizationURL` - The URL of the Azure DevOps organization
-- `personalAccessToken` - The Azure DevOps Personal Access Token
+- `personalAccessToken` - The Personal Access Token (PAT) for Azure DevOps

 ### Example